1npo/nwsc/README.md

 ## Features
 - Retrieve data from every* available NWS API endpoint [(see Endpoint Coverage section)](#endpoint-coverage)
 - Explore the data with a pretty [Textual](https://textual.textualize.io) interface
-- Print [Rich](https://rich.readthedocs.io/en/latest/) tables to the terminal
+- Pretty-print data to the terminal with [Rich](https://rich.readthedocs.io/en/latest/)
 - Print weather strings that can be piped to other tools (such as [i3status](https://i3wm.org/i3status/))
 - Export data to various repositories for analytics or reporting:
   - CSV